Birmingham

 What is the lowest UCAT score needed for Birmingham?

 There is no UCAT cut-off score.
 Your UCAT score has a 40% weighting in the selection process.
-For 2022 entry, the average UCAT score of applicants who received an offer was 2811.
+For 2025 entry, the average UCAT score of applicants who received an offer was 2680, which without the AR component is around 2028.

 Is Birmingham a Russell Group university?